jade-hpc-gpu/jade-hpc-gpu.github.io/support.md

 ---

 ## Current Status
-**The JADE service is currently down for maintentance at the moment and will be running again on the 27th of March 2023.
+**The JADE service is currently down for maintentance at the moment and will be running again w/c 27th March 2023.
 Thank you for your patience.**

 ## JADE System Status ##

 The current status of the JADE system is displayed on the [Hartree Centre Status page](https://stfc.service-now.com/hcssp?id=services_status).

 ## JADE Documentation ##

-JADE Quick Start Guide is available [here](http://www.jade.ac.uk/img/jade2_quick_start_guide.pdf)
+JADE Quick Start Guide is available [here](http://www.jade.ac.uk/img/jade2_quick_start_guide.pdf) with thanks to Djordje Baljozovic from Bath University.

 Documentation on common tasks and how to use JADE is available [here](http://jade-hpc.readthedocs.io/).